All Collections

 Inventory

-When a listing becomes INACTIVE, Amazon stops returning correct information - this means that stock and other information might be out of date if you change it in Seller Central.
+When a listing becomes inactive, Amazon stops returning correct data, which means stock and other information might be out of date if you make changes in Seller Central.

 Inactive listings are marked non-visible in Inventory Planner and do not appear in the Replenishment report by default.

-When saving a purchase order or warehouse transfer in Inventory Planner to an FBA warehouse, you will have the option to create a shipment plan in your Seller Central account.
-After saving your purchase order, you'll see the following option to push the PO or transfer to Amazon.
+When saving a purchase order or warehouse transfer in Inventory Planner to an FBA warehouse, you will have the option to create a shipment plan (Send to Amazon workflow) in your Seller Central account.
+After saving your purchase order, you'll see the following option to push the purchase order or transfer to Amazon.

 You can customize the following options: